stefandr99/MEqTest/README.md

 To do:
 ## High priority:
-* Load page content from database
 * Find a way to upload theory pages
 * Finish search
+* Try to find a WYSIWYG editor for editing theory pages
 ## Medium priority:
 * Make comment preview work properly
-* Try to find a WYSIWYG editor for editing theory pages
 * Add a button for logout
 * Add more theory pages